sarken/docs/front_end_coding/patterns-stats.markdown

 `dl.stats` <em>may</em> appear within a `dd.stats`, but it can't be depended on.

-The colon should be included in the translation string.
+The colon should be included in the translation string, <strong>not</strong> inserted with CSS.

+Property and value pairs may be given matching class names.
+Never give a class to the property and not the value (or vice verse).

 <h3 id="quick-reference">Quick reference</h3>